George F. Carter: Later career and death

 Bouncing back from his dismissal, Carter was quickly hired by San Diego State College in 1939 as a part-time teacher before he returned to Berkeley to pursue a PhD in geography.
 He studied under Carl Sauer and completed his degree in 1941.
 During World War II, Carter moved to Washington, D.C. to work as an analyst for the Office of Strategic Services.
 In 1943, he left the OSS to teach geography at Johns Hopkins University.
 Summers between the semesters, Carter would return to San Diego to conduct archaeological excavations, seeking to prove that man had inhabited the Americas at a much earlier date than accepted by mainstream scholars.
 In 1957, Carter's findings were published in his book Pleistocene Man at San Diego, in which he describes the climate of Southern California during the Pleistocene and the accompanying archaeological sites, some of which Carter dated to the upper Wisconsin glaciation.
 Critics dismissed much of Carter's claims for early inhabitance, questioning his dating techniques and the possibility that most of the lithic artifacts were actually geofacts.
-Throughout the 1960s to the 1980s, Carter continued to publish papers and articles dealing with hyperdiffusionism and the early peopling of the Americas.
+Throughout the 1960s to the 1980s, Carter continued to publish papers and articles dealing with hyperdiffusionism and the early Peopling of the Americas.

 In 1967, Carter left Johns Hopkins for Texas A&M University, where he was a distinguished professor of geography until 1978, retiring to become a professor emeritus.
 Carter died on 16 March 2004.

 Earlier Than You Think

 In 1980, Carter published Earlier than You Think: A Personal View of Man in America.
 The book describes Carter's evidence for humans arriving in North America approximately 100,000 years ago.
-Much of the information presented had already been published by Carter in the past, but technological advances allowed for a new dating technique called amino acid racemization to be used on ancient human remains.
+Much of the information presented had already been published by Carter in the past, but technological advances allowed for a new dating technique called amino acid dating to be used on ancient human remains.

-Amino acid racemization was pioneered by Jeffry Bada, who at the time was a geochemist at the Scripps Institution of Oceanography.
+Amino acid dating was pioneered by Jeffry Bada, who at the time was a geochemist at the Scripps Institution of Oceanography.
 The new technique allowed bones to be dated by extracting their protein.
 Learning of this new means of dating, Carter selected some skulls from the San Diego Museum of Man to be tested.
 The skulls were excavated on the California coast by M.J.
 Rogers in 1929, and the museum had them dated at 5,000 to 7,000 years old.
 Bada tested the specimens in 1974, and the dates came back ranging from 20,000 to 70,000 years ago.
 Carter saw this as definitive proof of the early populating of the Americas.

 Carter also attacks the mainstream archaeological establishment throughout the book, claiming that some scholars are closed-minded and too caught up in the generally accepted archaeological theories to accept his evidence.